Fate of localization features in a one-dimensional non-Hermitian flat-band lattice with quasiperiodic modulations: Model and Hamiltonian

-We consider a non-Hermitian diamond chain with quasiperiodic perturbations.
+We consider a non-Hermitian diamond chain with quasiperiodic modulations.
 In the clean case as schematically illustrated in Fig.~\ref{Fig1}, there are three sublattices labeled by $a$, $b$, and $c$ in each unit cell.
 We introduce nonreciprocal couplings marked by solid-line arrows between sublattices $a$ and $c$ in the same unit cell, and sublattices $b$ and $c$ in adjacent unit cells.
 Moreover, a synthetic magnetic flux $\theta$ is applied in each closed diamond loop via Peierls' substitution of the coupling constant between sublattices $b$ and $c$ in the same unit cell.
+The phase acquired by the wave function of the particle as it runs a closed diamond loop containing a nonzero magnetic flux, which has been experimentally demonstrated in electronic systems \cite{Martinez2023}, photonics \cite{Kremer2020}, and cold atoms \cite{Li2022}.
 Consider the eigenvalue problem of a generalized tight-binding model